Introduction to Water Submeters Types of Displays

 1. Analog Displays

-Analog displays are a traditional choice, often paired with mechanical submeters.
+Analog displays are a traditional type of water meter often paired with mechanical submeters.
 They operate using a spinning wheel or disc that moves a needle or dial to indicate water usage.
+This analog water meter design is straightforward, durable, and cost-effective, making it a popular choice for simple installations or smaller properties.

 2. Digital Displays